magenta-aps/OS2Phonebook/docs/source/backend/architecture.rst

 * A Python program (located in the ``import`` directory) that imports all the necessary data from MO and stores it in the file system, and
-* An SOLR server in which the data are indexed, and from which the frontend retrieves them.
+* A SOLR server in which the data are indexed, and from which the frontend retrieves them.

 This corresponds to the two steps in the ``import_data.sh`` script.